python3statement/pycon-2017/proposal.md

 you can diagnose the origin of the errors that users who are not up-to-date will encounter.

-META: vv Which version of pip parses that?
-All versions?
-If so why is 9.0+ special?

-RESPONSE: It's complicated what is parsed when and how and in which case.
-9.0+ has a more consisted behavior.
-Pip 9.0+ is the only one that understand `python_requires` on Sdist on explicit install.

 Pip parses what is called a `simple repository` format, which lists the available files for a given package.
-Information about the package is extracted from its _name_, and (since pip 9.0) from the `data-`attributes provided in the HTML.
-This allows pip to ignore package versions incompatible with the current Python version without even needing to download it to test for compatibility.
+Information about the package is extracted from its _name_, and (since pip 9.0) from the newly introduced `data-`attributes provided in the HTML.
+This allows pip 9.0+ to ignore package versions incompatible with the current Python in usage without even needing to download it to test for compatibility.

 B) The Package index.

-META: vv which parts were lacking?

-RESPONSE: Stuff we can expand.

-While the package index (aka PyPI), stores some of this information, it lacked exposing it to pip.
-Even if it _had_ the `python_requries` information stored, there still was no way to query this information efficiently.
-There is still a debate as to whether the required Python version is per file, or per release.
+While the package index (aka PyPI), stores some of this information, it lacked exposing it to pip, and querying this information was extremely slow.

-META: vv what is this paragraph accomplishing beyond the rest of the content?
-RESPONSE : Introcuse why we speak about the package infrastructure

 The current Package distribution infrastructure is a (complex) beast, it is interesting to dive into it, see the current status, and what changes can come